-Following accusations of inappropriate behavior and touching from least 15 women, Judge Alex Kozinski retired after initially planning to fight the charges.
+Following accusations of inappropriate behavior and touching at least 15 women, Judge Alex Kozinski retired after initially planning to fight the charges.

-But why is the media keeping silent about prevalent cases of rape and sexual assault in police?
+But why is the media keeping silent about prevalent cases of rape and sexual assault by police?

-There are literally only a handful of people who are collecting data on sexual police misconduct due to lack of data available to the public, police departments not disclosing information about sexual violence by police and the difficulties associated with researching such information.
+There are literally only a handful of people who are collecting data on sexual police misconduct due to the lack of data available to the public, police departments not disclosing information about sexual violence by police, and the difficulties associated with researching such information.

 However, our police misconduct attorneys here at JML Law, a Los Angeles-based law firm that helps victims of all forms of police misconduct seek justice against police officers and law enforcement officials, have found some very disturbing sexual police misconduct statistics: